eduardocasino/vmsmount/readme.txt

  * When used with DOSLFN in FreeDOS, "." and ".." appear corrupted in the long name listing with DIR /LFN.
-I don't know if it is a FreeDOS kernel, FreeCOM, DOSLFN or VMSMOUNT issue.
+I don't know if it is a FreeDOS kernel, FreeCOM or DOSLFN bug.
+I assume it is not VMSMOUNT because it also occurs with SHSUCDX.
 It does not happen with MS-DOS 7.

 TODO

  * Uninstallation
- * Some optimizations in the read and write functions
  * Code Page change detection (maybe)
  * Long file names (don't even know if I'll try)